-On April 9, 2026, the African Jesuit AIDS Network (AJAN) officially launched the AHAPPY Training of Trainers (ToT) for youths taking place at St. Joseph Mukasa Catholic Church, Gidan Mangoro, Abuja, Nigeria, bringing together 22 participants for the first day of an enriching and transformative experience.
+Between April 8th to 11th, 2026, the African Jesuit AIDS Network (AJAN) undertook the AHAPPY Training of Trainers (ToT) for youths at St. Joseph Mukasa Catholic Church, Gidan Mangoro, Abuja, Nigeria, bringing together 22 participants for an enriching and transformative experience.

 Fr.
 Ismael Matambura SJ engaging in conversation with participants during group work discussions.